Epistemology is the skeleton of the spiritual body.

 assured that something is the truth?
 If the truth walked up to us and shook

 a worthless truth.
-Truth without a trusted way of accessing it is a
+Truth without a TRUSTED way of accessing it is a

 tentative truth.
 Truth without a common way or methodology of accessing it

-is an irrelevant truth.
+is an irrelevant or alien truth.

-have their intellectual acknowledgement of truth tethered to their culture,
+Many people have their intellectual acknowledgement of truth tethered to their culture,

 some to the majority, some to a cultic exposition, some to a set of "sacred